dimacurrentai/packt-2024-cppbook/chapter02.md

 But this is the price to pay.
 If a piece of functional programming code needs to interface with something external, such as the terminal, or a context of the network call, then this external piece would no longer be "the same" after the interaction, thus breaking the purity requirement.
 Therefore, some codified version of this externality, such as interfacing with the terminal, or any I/O input, would have to be part of the input for this code, and the now-altered state of this externality will have to be part of the output.
 In Haskell this mechanism is even called the `IO` monad, look online or ask your favorite AI agent for illustrative examples.

-### Summary
+\\I've deleted "Summary" section header from here as it might confuse the readers.
 However academic this may sound, it is important these days to understand functional programming, if only as the paradigm.
 Each of the three concepts captured above -- purity, immutability, laziness -- is often useful, if only as the inspiration for how a certain piece of code can be designed better.

-The more senior you will grow, the more likely it is that it will be you who is designing libraries, and then even domain-specific languages (DSLs), for the broader team.
+The more senior you will grow, the more likely it is that it will be you who is designing libraries, and then even **domain-specific languages** (**DSLs**), for the broader team.
 People before you have tried this in most shapes and forms imaginable.
 Knowing what the distilled wisdom of functional programming is will allow you to stand on the shoulders of giants while making your dent in the field.
+\\We need to add a signpost for the following section in a few lines.
 ## Object-Oriented Programming

 The Object-Oriented Programming (OOP) paradigm may well be the most misunderstood one of all.